Feminism in Norway: 1840s: First wave of feminism

 During the reign of Magnus VI Lagabøter (1263–1280), the age of majority was set at twenty years for both sexes.
 Norwegian law changed later during the reign of Christian V (1670–1699).
-His regime issued the Law in Norway (1687) which, following the Danish rules of that time, defined unmarried women as minor.
+His regime issued the Law in Norway (1687) which, following the Danish rules of that time, defined unmarried women as minors.

-However, in 1845, a first step towards women's emancipation was taken with the "Law on the vast majority for single women", for which the age of majority was recognized at age 25, without a requirement for submitting to a guardian after that age.
+However, in 1845, a first step towards women's emancipation was taken with the "Law on the vast majority for single women", for which women's majority was set to age 25 at which point a woman would no longer need a legal guardian.

-In this first part of the century, women worked in the early textile mills (1840) and in the tobacco factories which were reserved for their employment.
+In the first part of the 19th century, women worked in the early textile mills (1840) and in the tobacco factories, which were reserved for their employment.
 They also worked in the food industries and jobs requiring "little hands", but they did not work in heavy industry.

 The literature marketed to women of the time was still a reflection of society's value system: only the quest for a husband was to be found in these novels.
 Among the women writers published in Norway during the era were Hanna Winsnes, Marie Wexelsen and Anna Magdalene Thoresen.